SaiSandeepKantareddy/TensorFlow-vs-Sklearn/README.md

 # TensorFlow-vs-Sklearn
-With iris dataset giving perception about tensorflow with respect to sklearn.
+With Iris dataset giving perception about tensorflow with respect to sklearn.